 In ICCS 2022, Chinese Taipei, Colombia, Croatia, France, Poland, and Spain recorded the highest percentages for "voting for class representative or school parliament/council," results that were significantly different from, and more than 10 percentage points higher than, the international average.
-Students in Bulgaria, Estonia, Italy, Latvia, and the Netherlands reported percentages for voting for class representative that were significantly different from, and more than 10 percentages for voting for class representative that were significantly different from, and more than 10 percentages for voting for class representative that were significantly different from, and more than 10 percentage points lower than, the average.
+Students in Bulgaria, Estonia, Italy, Latvia, and the Netherlands reported percentages for voting for class representative that were significantly different from, and more than 10 percentage points lower than, the average.